 Even the tracking of important dates can be automated.
 Realtor Darren Robertson explains, this means that past clients can be contacted at opportune moments further down the line to rekindle the relationship they have with your organization and perhaps lead to interactions in the future.

 Of course in order to reach the point at which transactions can take place, it is necessary for real estate agents and organizations to actually attract buyers and sellers and generate the opportunities needed to stimulate activity.

 This is where the automation of marketing is increasing its influence at the moment.
 Today it is possible to carefully orchestrate campaigns across multiple platforms including SMS, email and social media while also allowing for a degree of personalization so that the messaging is relevant to the needs and expectations of individuals.

 In addition, automation is not just available for in-office work, but also for agents on the move.
 Prospective leads can be synchronized across a range of devices, including smartphones and tablets, so that it is easier to chase up on initial interest and follow potentially valuable trails to their conclusion, without being tethered to a desk.

 Even the tracking of important dates can be automated, meaning that past clients can be contacted at opportune moments further down the line to rekindle the relationship they have with your organization and perhaps lead to interactions in the future.

 In real estate, the process of inspecting properties and making sure that all the boxes are ticked during this tricky juggling act can be particularly taxing.
 Thankfully platforms such as Spectora have been introduced to expedite this through automation.

-From cataloguing assets to noting deficiencies, recording the layout and beyond, such software empowers agents and lets them make better use of their time each day.
+From cataloging assets to noting deficiencies, recording the layout, and beyond, such software empowers agents and lets them make better use of their time each day.